POST OUTLINE

 The real reason behind 340B ESP?

-At ProxsysRx, we believe that the primary driver behind the creation of the 340B ESP system is the extensive range of commercial rebates that the manufacturers themselves have voluntarily extended to PBMs — rebates which, in total, far exceed the combined discounts of the 340B program.
-In short, it’s a situation of their own making, and they’re placing the burden for their mistakes on 340B covered entities.
+We believe that the primary driver behind the creation of the 340B ESP system is the extensive range of commercial rebates that the manufacturers themselves have extended to PBMs — rebates which, in total, far exceed the combined discounts of the 340B program.

 How we help eligible entities deal with 340B ESP